Salala, Bong County

 Salala is divided into two parts--Salala and Saysayla.
 Each part has a population of about 3000, according to data gathered from the clinic in 2020, for a total population of about 6000.
 It has many schools, including Martha Tubman Public School, Gormalon Public School, Faith Foundation, a Catholic School, a Lutheran School, and a Salvation Army school.
-There is a mosque and many churches.
-There is an entertainment center, a business center, and shops on the main road.
+There are a mosque and many churches.
+There are an entertainment center, a business center, and shops on the main road.

 There is a small daily market, as well as a large market on Fridays, located on the Old Road.